pypose/pypose/examples/module/pgo/readme.md

 ## Note

 The current implementation of PGO is not using sparse matrices.
-Therefore, when the number of poses is very big, the memory consumption can be large and running speed can be slow.
+Therefore, when the number of poses is very big, the memory consumption can be large (`--vectorize`) or running speed can be slow (`--no-vectorize`).
 The sparse matrices will be integrated in the next main release, while the API will be mostly unchanged, only internal logic will be updated.